 I am where I am today due to the impact of the IPH Summer Program on my perception of health disparities.
 Thanks to my exposure in the IPH program, I intend on keeping public health at the center of my practice through the pursuit of a Master’s in Public Health or a Master’s in Public Policy.
 I am beyond excited to be beginning my medical education and cannot wait to see what is in store for the other members of my IPH 2016 Cohort.

 This post is part of the “Summer Research Program” series of the Institute for Public Health’s blog.
-Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Africa, health, health disparities, public health, Summer Research Program
+Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Africa, Disparities, Summer Research Program